sominsomin/modular_video_synth/README.md

 # About

-This is an emulation of a modular analog video synthesizer, which is entirely coded in javascript using WebGL (Three.js) to display the image.
+This is an emulation of a modular analog video synthesizer, which is coded in javascript and WebGL (with Three.js).
+This is inspired by digital tools such as ("https://www.kevinkripper.com/vsynth")[Vsynth] for Max/MSP, ("https://hydra.ojack.xyz/?sketch_id=example_11")[Hydra] or the digital hardware video synthesizer ("https://sleepycircuits.com/hypno")[Hypno].
+And, of course, in the analog realm, everything created by ("https://lzxindustries.net/")[lxz-industries].

-It consists of nodes which each respresent a fragment shader.
-Each node has an input (left) and an output (right).
+This tool consists of a node-editor, to create a dataflow between modules.
+Each node respresent a fragment shader and has an input (left) and an output (right).
 Connections can be made (or deleted) between those nodes.
 Nodes can be generators (creating an image) or effects (modifying the input).
-All nodes connected to the ouput node will be displayed.
+All nodes connected to the output node will be displayed.
 The generators input functions as a frequency modulation on the input, this can be used e.g. to create interesting frequency modulation feedback loops.
 Outputs can't be connected to the input of the same node, but this can be done by using a node in between to create feedback loops (which lead to very interesting visual results).

 ## Why Javascript, why frontend?